 “How do you want to play the transfer?”
 Juan asked, suddenly dreading the Chief’s response to what he would consider federal interference in local affairs.

 “I find surprise works best when dealing with hostile locals.
-Be at the station in forty-five minutes if you want to watch the fireworks.”
+Be at the station in twenty minutes if you want to watch the fireworks.”
 Mike and Chris both laughed, but all Juan felt was dread as he stood and moved towards the door.

 “Semper Fi, soldier,” he heard over the phone’s speaker as he turned the knob.